allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### What is Graphite?

-Graphite is a top-level name for bunch of components that add up to fully functional metrics storage with advanced query language.
+Graphite is a top-level name for a bunch of components that add up to fully functional metrics storage with advanced query language.
 The architecture is API-oriented with interchangeable elements.
 Graphite components are:

 * graphite-web - end user API and graphical interface, includes powerful query and metric processing language